 Like other financial planning and wealth management providers, Vanguard Personal Advisor Services is an alternative to self-directed investing and asset management.
 It’s ideal for investors without the time, expertise, or desire to create and execute their own financial plans or manage their own liquid assets.

 Anyone with $50,000 or more in investable assets can create an account and use Vanguard Personal Advisor Services.
 But getting a single dedicated advisor requires $500,000 or more in investable assets.

 Vanguard Personal Advisor Services: An Overview

-Because Vanguard Personal Advisor Services (PAS) is backed by a major financial institution with many financial advisors on staff, it enjoys economies of scale that independent planners and advisors can’t match.
+Because Vanguard Personal Advisor Services (PAS) is backed by a major financial institution with many financial advisors on staff, it enjoys economies of scale that independent financial planners and advisors can’t match.

-With a maximum advisor fee of 0.30% of assets under management and a passive investing approach that keeps expense ratios and fund management fees very low, Vanguard charges much less than the average U.S. financial advisor, whose advisor fees exceed 1%, according to Vanguard.
+With a maximum advisory fee of 0.30% of assets under management and a passive investing approach that keeps expense ratios and fund management fees very low, Vanguard charges much less than the average U.S. financial advisor, whose advisor fees exceed 1%, according to Vanguard.

 Perhaps more important, Vanguard advisors are fiduciaries — a type of financial advisor sworn to act in clients’ best financial interests rather than giving the advice that can earn them as advisors the highest commissions.
 In fact, Vanguard advisors are salaried.
 They don’t earn commissions at all.

 With investment options limited to Vanguard funds and exchange-traded funds (ETFs) and a $500,000 minimum asset load required to get a dedicated advisor, Vanguard isn’t ideal for adventurous or low-asset investors.